laanwj/cln4rust/README.md

   `data` could be parsed into a structure, but this depends on the kind of error

-- API is inconvenient when there are a lot of optional arguments, this is awful:
+- API is inconvenient when there are a lot of optional arguments, for example `pay` is awful:

 ```
 let pay_result = client_from.pay(invoice.bolt11, None, None, None, None, None, None, None);